vssukharev/bindgen.c3l/README.md

 There are several examples located in `examples` directory.
 To check them out, run the following command in root directory of the repository:

-- Sandbox to try out library: `c3c run sandbox` - it will write to `build/sandbox.c3i`
+- Sandbox to try out library: `c3c run sandbox` - it will write to stdout
 - My dummy: `c3c run dummy -- ./build/dummy.c3i` or `c3c run dummy` - it will print output to stdout
 - Vulkan: `c3c run vulkan -- ./build/vulkan.c3i`
 - GLFW: `c3c run glfw -- ./build/glfw.c3i`